 The Framework

-The Buffett–Graham screening methodology — exactly how we find deep value stocks
+The Buffett–Graham screening methodology — exactly how we find undervalued stocks

 Graham built the system.
 Buffett refined it.
 Our AI runs it across 9,927 SEC-registered companies, three times a day.
 Here's every filter, threshold, and decision point.